2015–16 Copa Catalunya

 The 2015–16 Copa Catalunya was the 27th staging of the Copa Catalunya.
 The competition began on 1 and 2 August 2015 and was played by teams in Segunda División, Segunda División B, Tercera División and the top teams of Primera Catalana.
+Sabadell won the competition by beating Barcelona B in the final.

 Tournament

 First round

-The first round was drawn on June 30 and was played on July 31, August 1 and 2.
+The first round was drawn on 30 June and was played on 31 July, 1 and 2 August.